Last Updated: October 1, 2022

 1.7.
 “Expense Services” means the online and hosted services provided by TripActions through the App or Site that include, at a minimum, the functionality for Users to use commercial payment cards and the ability to submit expenses for reimbursement, as well as administrative functionality including real-time reporting and (if applicable) corporate customer support.

 1.8.
-“Fees” means any fees paid by Customer for the Services, including Platform Fees, fees for Implementation Services, and Trip Fees, as stated in the applicable Service Order, as well as any applicable Management Fee (defined in Section 7.3).
+“Fees” means any fees paid by Customer for the Services, including Platform Fees, fees for Implementation Services, Trip Fees, and/or other applicable usage-based fees, as stated in the applicable Service Order, as well as any applicable Management Fee (defined in Section 7.3).
 “Fees” do not include any monies paid by Customer for Travel Services (defined in Section 5.2), Reward Program Funds (defined in Section 5.4.1), or Charges (defined in Section 6.5).

 1.9.
 “Implementation Services” means the services performed by TripActions to configure and launch the Services for use by Customer and its Users, as further described in the Service Order.

 1.10.
 “Intellectual Property Rights” means patent rights (including, without limitation, patent applications and disclosures), copyrights, trade secrets, moral rights, know-how, and any other intellectual property rights recognized in any country or jurisdiction in the world.